eficode-academy/github-actions-katas/labs/storing-artifacts.md

 > :bulb: This should not be mistaken for proper [artifact management](https://www.eficode.com/blog/artifactory-nexus-proget), or [release management](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) but it is useful for making the artifacts built by the pipeline available.

-To deal with artifacts, a `Github Actions Action` can be used, which can be found on [Github Marketplace](https://github.com/marketplace).
+To deal with artifacts, a `GitHub Actions Action` can be used, which can be found on [GitHub Marketplace](https://github.com/marketplace).

 To upload artifacts use the following syntax with `actions/upload-artifact@v4` [Link to documentation](https://github.com/marketplace/actions/upload-a-build-artifact):